hanakin/eslint-config-happiness-jsx/README.md

 [Shareable Configs](http://eslint.org/docs/developer-guide/shareable-configs) on the official ESLint website.

-This Shareable Config adds extra JSX style rules to the baseline JavaScript Happiness Style rules provided in [`eslint-config-sane-standard`](https://www.npmjs.com/package/eslint-config-sane-standard).
+This Shareable Config adds extra JSX style rules to the baseline JavaScript Sane Style rules provided in [`eslint-config-sane-standard`](https://www.npmjs.com/package/eslint-config-sane-standard).
 It doesn't assume that you're using React, so other virtual DOM libraries like